elastic/elasticsearch-py/docs/reference/dsl_how_to_guides.md

 # 12
 ```

-If you want to inspect the contents of the `response` objects, just use its `to_dict` method to get access to the raw data for pretty printing.
+If you want to inspect the contents of the `response` objects, use its `to_dict` method to get access to the raw data for pretty printing.

 ## ES|QL Queries